Shdorsh/promisebundler/README.md

 myBundle.disableFetch();
 ```

 This stops myBundle from automatically fulfilling promises.
-As soon as myBundle.allowFetch() is called, the promises will be resolved again.
+As soon as `myBundle.allowFetch()` is called, the promises will be resolved again.

 ```
 myBundle.unready();
 ```

 This stops myBundle from running its stored fulfilling function when all the promises have been resolved if myBundle is set to be strict, or at least one resolved and no unfulfilled promises remain if it is lax.
-If this however remains the same or myBundle manages to fulfill all the promises while unready, it will run its function as soon as you use myBundl.ready().
+If this however remains the same or myBundle manages to fulfill all the promises while unready, it will run its function as soon as you use `myBundle.ready()`.

 Both myBundle.disableFetch() and myBundle.unready() return myBundle and can be chained with the other functions as well.